jeremymcrae/denovonear/README.md

 gene symbols from analysed files to date, so ongoing analyses might pick up additional genes with out of date gene symbols.

-The cache folder defaults to making a "cache" folder within the working directory.
+The cache folder defaults to making a folder named "cache" within the working directory.
 The genome build indicates which genome build the coordinates of the de novo variants are based on, and defaults to GRCh37.